The heroes stood slack-jawed, eyeing the Necromancers carefully. Their discussions were strained at best.

 Kaelis summoned his djinni, Anwar, and told it to destroy the undead legion below at the city gates, with his Air Elemental guarding him in the air.
 Gil-Galad plucked a shining ruby from his magnificent helm, and tossed it plummeting into the ranks of the undead warriors far below, engulfing them in a massive Fireball.
 Tempus and J’afrock launched into assault, and Tanamier began calmly walking around the Wall of Fire to see the fate of the dark riders that lay beneath it.

 Many of the undead hordes that calmly poured out of the city marched straight into the Wall of Fire, and many others were either incinerated or destroyed by two successive Fireballs tossed from on high.
 Kaelis and Gil-Galad swooped down to pick up their land-bound companions, and flew into the city, coming to rest upon a roof across from a large temple to the dark god, Thasmudyan.

-- The heroes turn, and from above the gates rises the horrific chariot they know all to well, with eight (8) fearsome Nightmares pulling and bucking at the reins.
+The heroes turn, and from above the gates rises the horrific chariot they know all too well, with eight fearsome Nightmares pulling and bucking at the reins.
 Tryiok, Saint of Evil sits atop the chariot, flying from the front gates toward the heroes.

-- The Nightmares destroy the Air Elemental, focusing now on Kaelis who is quickly stripped of his remaining Stoneskins.
-Tanamier calls upon the power of his artifact shield and surrounds himself and Tempus in a Major Globe of Invulerability, leaving Gil-Galad to his own designs.
+The Nightmares destroy the Air Elemental, focusing now on Kaelis who is quickly stripped of his remaining Stoneskins.
+Tanamier calls upon the power of his artifact shield and surrounds himself and Tempus in a Major Globe of Invulnerability, leaving Gil-Galad to his own designs.